 A Legal Overview

 Congress established the U.S. Equal Employment Opportunity Commission (EEOC) in 1964 to enforce Title VII of the Civil Rights Act of 1964.
-The EEOC is charged with enforcing anti-discrimination laws by preventing employment discrimination and resolving complaints.
+The EEOC enforces anti-discrimination laws by preventing employment discrimination and resolving complaints.
 The Act is designed to make employees whole for illegal discrimination and encourage employers to end discrimination.

 The Age Discrimination in Employment Act of 1967 (ADEA) protects individuals 40 years of age or older from employment discrimination based on age.
 The ADEA’s protections apply to both employees and job applicants.
 Under the ADEA, it is unlawful to discriminate against a person because of their age for any term, condition, or privilege of employment, including hiring, firing, promotion, layoff, compensation, benefits, job assignments, and training.
 The ADEA permits employers to favor older workers based on age even when adversely affecting a younger worker who is 40 or younger.

 Title I of the Americans with Disabilities Act of 1990 prohibits private employers, state and local governments, employment agencies, and labor unions from discriminating against qualified individuals with disabilities in job application procedures, hiring, firing, advancement, compensation, job training, and other terms, conditions, and privileges of employment.
 The ADA covers employers with 15 or more employees, including state and local governments.
 It also applies to employment agencies and labor organizations.
 The ADA’s nondiscrimination standards also apply to federal sector employees under section 501 of the Rehabilitation Act, amended, and its implementing rules.

 The right of employees to be free from discrimination in their compensation is protected under several federal laws, including the following enforced by the U.S. Equal Employment Opportunity Commission: the Equal Pay Act of 1963, Title VII of the Civil Rights Act of 1964, the Age Discrimination in Employment Act of 1967, and Title I of the Americans with Disabilities Act of 1990.